mamift/redbean4laravel5provider/README.md

 	"mamift/redbean4-laravel5":"dev-master"

 to your composer.json file.
+Then run composer update in your Lumne or Laravel app directory.
 Then add this line:

 	$app->register('Mamift\Redbean4Laravel5\Redbean4Laravel5Provider');

 to app.php inside the bootstrap/ folder, so RedBeanPHP is setup using Laravel's database settings.

-RedBeanPHP will automatically register it's own facade class ("R").
+RedBeanPHP will register it's own facade class ("R"), and you can begin using Redbean using the 'R::' prefix.

 ### Usage